-Peer-on-Peer Abuse - (read in line with the Safeguarding and Child Protection Policy)
+Child-on-Child Abuse - (read in line with the Safeguarding and Child Protection Policy):

 All staff should recognise that children are capable of abusing their peers.
-This can include (but is not limited to): Bullying including cyberbullying
+This can include (but is not limited to) bullying including cyberbullying.

-Peer-on-peer sexual abuse is sexual abuse that happens between children.
-It can happen between any number of children and can affect any age group.
-It is important that staff report any concerns as soon as possible.
-The school recognises that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.

-Children can experience peer-on-peer abuse in a wide range of settings, including at school, at home or in someone else's home, in public spaces and online.
+- Child-on-Child sexual abuse is sexual abuse that happens between children. - It can happen between any number of children and can affect any age group. - It is important that staff report any concerns as soon as possible. - The school recognises that even if there are no reported cases of Child-on-Child abuse, such abuse may still be taking place and is simply not being reported. - Children can experience Child-on-Child abuse in a wide range of settings, including at school, at home or in someone else's home, in public spaces and online.

-Cyber-bullying
+Cyber-bullying:

 "Cyber-bullying is an aggressive, intentional act carried out by a group or individual, using electronic forms of contact, repeatedly over time against a victim who cannot easily defend him or herself."

 We recognise that the advent of cyber-bullying adds a new and worrying dimension to the problem of bullying as there no safe haven for the person being bullied.
 Unlike other forms of bullying, cyber-bullying can follow pupils and young people into their private spaces and outside school hours.
 Cyber-bullies can communicate their messages to a wide audience with remarkable speed, and can often remain unidentifiable and unseen.
 ICT may be used to send threatening pictures or messages to others.